sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ## Qwiic connector

 The board includes a Qwiic connector for use with our vast array of Qwiic sensors.
-For users that need to solder directly to the board, the pins are also broken out on the edge PTH.
-The I<sup>2</sup>C data and clock lines are also tied to 2.2kΩ pull-up resistors.
+The I<sup>2</sup>C data and clock lines are tied to 2.2kΩ pull-up resistors.

 Note that we've mounted the Qwiic connector vertically to prevent the occlusion of soldering and/or using the GPIO.